 - Fragile X syndrome is the most common inherited cause of intellectual disability, and approximately one-third of individuals with fragile X syndrome have autism.
 The carrier rate is 1 in 260 women.

 You have the option to decline the above tests if desired.
-If you have already been screened in the past, the tests do not need to be repeated.
+If you have already been screened for these diseases in the past, the tests do not need to be repeated.

-We are excited to offer the verifi® non-invasive prenatal screening test to screen for certain chromosome disorders.
-This test screens for Down syndrome (trisomy 21), Edwards syndrome (trisomy 18) and Patau syndrome (trisomy 13).
+We are excited to offer the Panorama non-invasive prenatal test to screen for certain chromosome disorders.
+This test screens for Down syndrome (Trisomy 21), Edwards syndrome (Trisomy 18) and Patau syndrome (Trisomy 13).
 It is a simple blood test that can detect small amounts of the baby’s DNA that has crossed the placenta and has entered the mother’s bloodstream.
-The verifi® test can also determine the baby’s gender.
-It is a test drawn after 10 weeks of gestation.
+The Panorama® test can also determine the baby’s gender.
+It is best drawn after 10 weeks of gestation.

-We will provide you with written materials about the nxtPanel and verifi test, and we can discuss insurance coverage at this visit.
-Again, these are optional tests that we offer to our patients.
+We will provide you with written materials about the Horizon and Panorama tests, and we can discuss insurance coverage at this visit.
+Again, these are optional tests that we offer to all of our patients.
 Should you decide to have these tests performed, we will draw them at your New OB visit done approximately 3 to 4 weeks after your OB Confirm appointment.